Bruce Warner (Shortland Street): Storylines

-Sir Bruce visits his son Chris (Michael Galvin) in and attempted to purchase the clinic to no success.
-He returns and invested money into a new private ward and carried out a union vote to implement him as the new Chief Executive Officer of the hospital.
+A fierce rival of clinic CEO Michael (Paul Gittins) since they created Shortland Street, Sir Bruce used the appointment his son Chris (Michael Galvin) as a staff member in an attempt to discredit Michael's leadership.
+At conflict with Chris over his dismissal of the Warner family dynasty, their relationship was often strained.
+Sitting on the clinic board, Bruce bought out shareholdings to try take over the business to no success.
+Shortly after he invested significant money into a new private ward and carried out a union vote to force himself in as Chief Executive Officer of the clinic.
 Even with the help of Hone Ropata (Temuera Morrison), Bruce fell short and remained a share holder.
-Bruce confronts Michael (Paul Gittins) following the poaching of Grace Kwan (Lynette Forday) from his hospital.
+The rivalry between Bruce and Michael continued following the poaching of Grace Kwan (Lynette Forday) from his hospital.
 Bruce soon admitted to being in love with her, straining his marriage to Margot (Glynis McNicoll) even further.
 The following year Bruce learned he was going to be a grandfather when his son Guy's (Craig Parker) girlfriend Carmen (Theresa Healey) fell pregnant.
-However Bruce was diagnosed with terminal cancer and dropped the bombshell that Guy was the product of an affair.
-Bruce dies and Nick Harrison (Karl Burnett) claims Bruce had retracted his will on his deathbed.
+However Bruce was diagnosed with terminal cancer and dropped the bombshell that Guy was the product of an affair shortly before he died.
+Nick Harrison (Karl Burnett) who was with him at his death, claimed Bruce had retracted his will.

-Later in 2003 Margot returned to town shortly after Toni Thompson's (Laura Hill) brother Dominic (Shane Cortese) arrived.
-The two claimed that Dom was the product of an affair Bruce had, thus making him Chris' brother.
-However it soon turned out not to be the case and Dom ended up trying to murder Chris.

-Then in 2012 Marj Brasch (Elizabeth McRae) praised Bruce for his determination to set up the clinic alongside Michael.
+Later in 2003 Margot returned to town and claimed that Toni Thompson's (Laura Hill) brother Dominic (Shane Cortese) was the product of an affair Bruce had, thus making him Chris' brother.
+However this soon turned out to be false, causing Dom to derail and end up trying to murder Chris.
+In 2012 Marj Brasch (Elizabeth McRae) praised Bruce for his determination to set up the clinic alongside Michael.

 Reception

-Blackburn found portraying the character in such an antagonistic manner saw a lot of negative response, something he did not mind as it was expected.
+Blackburn found portraying the character saw a negative response from the public due to his antagonistic manner, something he did not mind as it was expected.
+Blackburn was the first victim of public abuse for Shortland Street, being accosted at a supermarket for his portrayal of Bruce.
 Michael Galvin (Chris Warner) found filming Bruce's final storyline that saw his health deteriorate, difficult, as his own father was going through a similar experience.
 He later recounted this as one of his worst moments on the soap.